Sea of Test Environments

 In light of this, it’s a good idea for DevOps and product teams to discuss testing strategy in advance and determine whether a dedicated test environment is necessary.

-4. Production environments
+4. Production Environments

 A production environment, or deployment environment, is a live environment where users can freely interact with software.